Alex Scott (footballer, born 2003): Club career

+Early career

-Scott signed for Isthmian League side Guernsey on turning 16 having previously trained with the youth teams of Southampton and AFC Bournemouth, he made his debut for the Green Lions against Phoenix Sports on 31 August 2019 becoming the youngest ever Guernsey player.
+After playing with the youth teams of Southampton and AFC Bournemouth, Scott signed for Isthmian League side Guernsey at the age of 16.
+He made his debut for the Green Lions against Phoenix Sports on 31 August 2019 becoming the youngest ever Guernsey player.
 Scott made 15 appearances for Guernsey before his transfer in January 2020.
+During his time with Guernsey, Scott questioned whether he could make it as a professional player.

+Bristol City

 In December 2019, Scott signed a pre-contract agreement with Championship side Bristol City.
 Having initially linked up with the club's academy, Scott signed his first professional contract with Bristol City in March 2021.
 Scott made his professional debut with Bristol City as a starter in a 1–1 Championship draw to Blackpool on 7 August 2021.
-After missing a crucial chance earlier on in the game against Nottingham Forest, Scott soon went on to get his first career goal for the Robins, putting them 1–0 up on the 19th of October 2021 at the 39th minute mark, coming off in the 78th minute in a game that ended 2–1 to Nottingham Forest.
+After missing a crucial chance earlier on in the game against Nottingham Forest, Scott soon went on to get his first career goal for the Robins, putting them 1–0 up on 19 October 2021 at the 39th minute mark, coming off in the 78th minute in a game that ended 2–1 to Nottingham Forest.

 Scott's impressive performances across the 2022–23 season did not go unnoticed with manager Nigel Pearson valuing him at over £25 million amid interest from a number of Premier League clubs.
 He was awarded the EFL Young Player of the Month award for February 2023 having played a starring role in Bristol City's midfield as they climbed the table.
 Following Bristol City's defeat against Manchester City in the FA Cup on 28 February 2023, Scott was described by Pep Guardiola as an "unbelievable player", and by Jack Grealish as a "top, top talent".
+Scott was named EFL Championship Young Player of the Season, and included in the EFL Championship Team of the Season, and was also named Bristol City's Player of the Year and Young Player of the Year.